daveism/ncgis-talk-2017-resources/github.md

 #### Step 7: Using your own URL

-okay you caught me you might have to pay a few dollars here and you might need it's help.
+okay you caught me.
+Yu might have to pay a few dollars here and you might need I.T.'s help.
 But it's easy I promise.

-My example.

 ```
 On GitHub got to the settings and scroll to the GitHub Pages section